googleapis/google-cloud-java/TESTING.md

 #### On your machine

-You can test against an in-memory local Storage by following these steps:
+You can test against an in-memory local Storage.
+The in-memory configuration supports only limited number of operations, please refer to the `LocalStorageHelper` class documentation for more details.
+Please use `RemoteStorageHelper` (see next section) if you need to use operations which are not supported by `LocalStorageHelper`.

 1. Follow the [Quickstart instructions][cloud-nio] to add the nio dependency to your project.
 2. In your program, create and use a fake Storage service object.
 For example: